rameshaj/LendingClubCaseStudy/README.md

 Lending Club Case Study -
 To do EDA on Lending Club data and provide insights

+## Instruction
+- ipymb file contain Pythin code
+- AjayRameshLeadingCaseStudy.pdf file should be downloaded for full preview.
+Sometimes it does not show full content in Git

 ## Table of Contents
 * [General Info]
 * [Technologies]